Lee Won-seok (baseball)

-Lee Won-suk (born October 21, 1986) is a South Korean professional baseball infielder currently playing for the Samsung Lions of Korean Professional Baseball League.
+Lee Won-suk (born October 21, 1986) is a South Korean professional baseball infielder currently playing for the Kiwoom Heroes of Korean Professional Baseball League.

 He qualified for the FA after the 2016 season.
 On November 21, 2016, he signed an FA contract for 2.7 billion won, including 1.5 billion won in four-year down payment and 300 million won in annual salary.